ashanti88/SPL/README.md

 5. Launch configuration for autoscaling group.
 6. 2 Security Groups for EC2 Instance and ELB

-EC2 instance using userdata to install Apache2 server, start it and output result of the exit status.
+EC2 instance using userdata to install Apache2 server and start it.
 Template provides parameters for users to specify networking bits.